Newton’s beginners guide to venture capital jargon… written by, Lara Pawade, a beginner

 So it shouldn’t come as a surprise to find out that 43% of funding at seed stage goes to founding teams with at least one member from Oxford, Cambridge, Harvard or Stanford (source: Extend Ventures).

 And this has major repercussions.
-Currently, the VC scene in London is currently 71% male and 74% white.
+Currently, the VC scene in London is 71% male and 74% white.
 The result?
 Remember: homophily creates homogeneity.

 That’s where Newton comes in.
 Newton will seed the future of venture with more diverse investors – and put typically and structurally overlooked groups into the seats of decision-making power.